How A Bone Conduction Implant Can Help You

 - Other implants are suitable for people with sensorineural hearing loss or middle ear hearing loss, i.e. hearing losses that originate in the inner ear or middle ears.

-- The type of sound that stimulates the hearing nerve from other implants is typically electric in nature, whereas a bone conduction device produces acoustic sound (like that of a hearing aid).
+- The type of sound that stimulates the hearing nerve from other implants is typically electric.
+In contrast, a bone conduction device produces acoustic sound (like a hearing aid).

-If you are prone to outer or middle ear infections aggravated by hearing aid use, a bone conduction implant might offer a solution.
+A bone conduction implant might offer a solution if you are prone to outer or middle ear infections aggravated by hearing aid use.

 Am I a candidate?